 We’re going to have some more vlogs, but I also have two video series in mind.
 At this point, I can’t divulge too much, but I’m releasing two GIFs about one of them.

-To conclude, Weekly Latin won’t continue, but E-pistulae will (I know, worst pun) carry on in its place, and the focus will shift towards YouTube and entertainment.
+To conclude, Weekly Latin won’t continue, but E-pistulae will (I know, worst pun) here on Patreon, and the focus will shift towards YouTube and entertainment.
 Side note: Patrons have and will have access to the entire catalogue of my emails.

 Feel free to reach out with any suggestions, wishes.
 Until next time.
 Vale.